cdona0908/go-see/README.md

 ## Description

 The following GoSee application is a movie content organizer with two main aims: to provide brief plot descriptions with ratings as well as trailers to movies both past and currently in theaters.
 The second purpose is to provide the user with an easily accessible list of films they have saved for future reference.
-The styles have been built partially using the ____ library.
-The app synthesizes data from the omdb and the youtube data api.
+The styles have been built partially using the Skeleton and CSS Wand libraries.
+The app also synthesizes data from the omdb and the youtube data api.
 It has a clean and polished user interface and is responsive, with small screens in mind.

 ## Programming Languages